 Fitterling further emphasizes that all Dow leaders have a role to play.
 “Each individual leader and manager will be expected to be accountable to create a culture which encourages and values diverse perspectives, enabling Dow to achieve all of its objectives.”

-In addition to naming a Chief Inclusion Officer, Dow announced plans to strategically increase the diversity of its supplier base, and to add more diverse colleges and universities to the company’s U.S. recruiting efforts.
-Dow also recently joined the CEO Action for Diversity & Inclusion, rallying with 160 other companies to advance workplace inclusion and equality.
+In addition to naming a Chief Inclusion Officer, Dow announced plans to strategically increase the diversity of its supplier base, and to add more diverse colleges and universities to the Company’s U.S. recruiting efforts.
+Dow also recently joined the CEO Action for Diversity & Inclusion initiative, rallying with 160 other companies to advance workplace inclusion and equality.